L.G. Balfour Company: Sale of fraternity division

 In 1994, Balfour sold off its fraternal division, ending its work in the area that was responsible for the birth of the company in 1913.
 The division, responsible for fraternity and sorority jewelry, was sold to Buddy Cote, a longtime Balfour employee.
 Many existing fraternal division clients and employees followed Cote to his new business, Legacy Fine Jewelry.
 Legacy focused on manufacturing badges and pins and outsourced ring production to Balfour.
 Legacy soon ended its contractual relationship with Balfour due to difficulties between the companies, upon which Legacy turned to Masters of Design, a small firm producing rings, to supply its ring manufacturing needs.
 The two companies agreed to merge resulting in Legacy Fine Jewelry becoming the Legacy Division of Masters of Design.

 In December 1996, Town & Country Corporation announced its plans to sell its L.G.
 Balfour division to CJC Holdings, Inc. for approximately $52 million.
 As part of the deal, Balfour would merge operations with ArtCarved, which was an operating unit of CJC Holdings, Inc. Balfour would close all Attleboro, Massachusetts operations and move 430 jobs from Attleboro to Austin, Texas at ArtCarved's headquarters.
-Attleboro employees that did not move to Austin were laid off.
+Attleboro employees that did not move to Austin were laid off, many of the Attleboro employees did not move to Austin Texas, this hit the city of Attleboro hard when Balfour abandoned over 500 employees over multiple locations in Attleboro.
 CJC Holdings, Inc. set up a new company known as Scholastic Brands, Inc. to combine the operations of Balfour and ArtCarved, and the acquisition took effect on December 16, 1996.
 In 1997, the name of the new parent company was changed from Scholastic Brands, Inc. to Commemorative Brands, Inc.